MechanicalSongbird/View-Source/README.md

 This work is scheduled to be shown from March 2016 at the National Glass Centre in Sunderland, North East England.

-4 panels have been made, one for each of the following tracks
+svg files for 4 panels have been generated, one for each of the following pieces

 Gymnopédies No. 1, Lent at Douloureux from Satie: Complete Piano Works, Vol. 1